Setting configuration parameters v14

 For more information about authentication and modifying the

-When a connection request is received, the server verifies the credentials provided against the authentication settings in the
+When the server receives a connection request, it verifies the credentials provided against the authentication settings in the

 pg_hba.conf file before allowing a connection to a database.
 To log the

 pg_hba.conf file entry to authenticate a connection to the server, set the

 log_connections parameter to

 A record specifies a connection type, database name, user name, client IP address, and the authentication method to authorize a connection upon matching these parameters in the